patelpr03/Readme-Generator/READMEOutput.md

 ## Usage

-provide instruction example for use with screenshots
+Provide instructions and examples use  with screenshot

 ## Contribution